Cavite City: History

-The city has been known by at least two Tagalog names, the first being Tangway, which was the name given to the area by Tagalog settlers.
-Tangway simply means "peninsula".
-The second is Kawit or "hook", referring to the hook-shaped landform along the coast of Bacoor Bay, and from which the Chinese Keit and Spanish Cavite are in turn derived.

-Pre-Hispanic era
+Early history

 The early inhabitants of Cavite City were the Tagalogs ruled by the Kampilan and the bullhorn of a datu, the tribal form of government.
-According to folklore, the earliest settlers came from Borneo, led by Gat Hinigiw and his wife Dayang Kaliwanag who bore seven children.
-Archaeological evidences in the coastal areas show prehistoric settlements.
+According to folklore, the earliest settlers came from Borneo, led by Gat Hinigiw and his wife Dayang Kaliwanag, who bore seven children.
+Archaeological evidence in the coastal areas shows prehistoric settlements.

-Spanish colonial period
+Spanish colonial era

 On May 16, 1571, the Spanish conquistador Miguel López de Legazpi declared the region a royal encomienda, or royal land grant.
-Spanish colonizers settled in the most populated area of the place (present day Kawit), they called it Cavite.
-The old Tangway at the tip of the Cavite Peninsula, across Bacoor Bay was referred to as Cavite la Punta meaning "Point of Cavite" or Cavite Point.
-Upon discovering that because of its deep waters, Cavite la Punta was a suitable place for the repair and construction of Spanish ships and galleon, the Spanish moved their settlement there and called it Cavite Nuevo (New Cavite) or plainly Cavite, while the first settlement was renamed "Cavite Viejo" (and in the early 20th century, regained its former name, Kawit).
+Spanish colonizers settled in the most populated area (present-day Kawit) and called it Cavite.
+The old Tangway at the tip of the Cavite Peninsula, across Bacoor Bay, was referred to as Cavite la Punta, meaning "Point of Cavite" or Cavite Point.
+Upon discovering that, because of its deep waters, Cavite la Punta was a suitable place for the repair and construction of Spanish galleons, the Spanish moved their settlement there and called it Cavite Nuevo (New Cavite) or just Cavite.
+The first settlement was renamed "Cavite Viejo" (and in the early 20th century, regained its former name, Kawit).
+In 1582, the Spanish founded Cavite City with 65 Spanish households.